-In Alabama, these conditions have had the biggest impact on projects that received Housing Credits during AHFA's 2018, 2019 or 2020 application cycles and were under construction and/or working to be placed-in-service during the COVID-19 pandemic.
+In Alabama, these conditions have continued to have a significant impact on projects that received Housing Credits during AHFA's 2021 application cycle and were under construction and/or working to be placed-in-service during the COVID-19 pandemic.

-The purpose of this Addendum E ("this Addendum") is to help mitigate these challenges for affordable housing development in Alabama by allowing projects that received 2018, 2019 or 2020 Housing Credits to request an additional allocation of Housing Credits and/or an exchange of their current Housing Credits for 2022 Housing Credits.
+The purpose of this Addendum E ("this Addendum") is to help mitigate these challenges for affordable housing development in Alabama by allowing projects that received 2021 Housing Credits to request an additional allocation of Housing Credits and/or an exchange of their current Housing Credits for 2023 Housing Credits.
 Because AHFA is permitted to allocate only the resources necessary to make a project financially feasible, AHFA cannot and should not be expected to fund the full amount requested by the applicant, especially in those cases where an applicant proposes to complete a higher than normal cost development, which far exceeds AHFA minimum Design Quality Standards and Construction Manual.

-This Addendum applies only to the 2022 Housing Credit Qualified Allocation Plan (the "2022 QAP") and does not modify AHFA's qualified allocation plan for any prior year.
-To the extent any provision of this Addendum applies only to a specified period of time, that provision affects the 2022 QAP only for the period specified.
-Except to the extent expressly modified by this Addendum, all provisions of the 2022 QAP remain in full force effect.
+This Addendum applies only to the 2023 Housing Credit Qualified Allocation Plan (the "2023 QAP") and does not modify AHFA's qualified allocation plan for any prior year.
+To the extent any provision of this Addendum applies only to a specified period of time, that provision affects the 2023 QAP only for the period specified.
+Except to the extent expressly modified by this Addendum, all provisions of the 2023 QAP remain in full force effect.

 II.
-TEMPORARY COVID-19 PROVISIONS FOR 2022 QUALIFIED ALLOCATION PLAN
+TEMPORARY COVID-19 PROVISIONS FOR 2023 QUALIFIED ALLOCATION PLAN

-1. Section I.B of the 2022 QAP under the heading "Establishment of Housing Priorities" is hereby modified to include the following paragraph at the end of the current language:
+1. Section I.B of the 2023 QAP under the heading "Establishment of Housing Priorities" is hereby modified to include the following paragraph at the end of the current language:

-"In the current application cycle, this QAP will prioritize the completion and financial feasibility of projects that (i) received an allocation of Housing Credits in 2018, 2019 or 2020, (ii) were not Placed in Service prior to January 1, 2022, and (iii) are awarded an allocation of additional or exchanged 2022 Housing Credits in accordance with the requirements of Section II.N of this QAP.
+"In the current application cycle, this QAP will prioritize the completion and financial feasibility of projects that (i) received an allocation of Housing Credits during the 2021 application cycle, (ii) were not Placed in Service prior to January 1, 2023, (iii) demonstrate the need for an additional allocation of Housing Credits to offset cost overruns, and (iv) are awarded an allocation of additional or exchanged 2023 Housing Credits in accordance with the requirements of Section II.N of this QAP.
 This priority may result in materially fewer Housing Credits being available for new applicants in the current application cycle."

-2. The language in Section II.A. of the 2022 QAP under the heading "Application Cycle" beginning with "AHFA may allocate . . ." and ending with "considered for a Housing Credit allocation or additional allocation." is hereby modified to include the underlined language below:
+2. The language in Section II.A. of the 2023 QAP under the heading "Application Cycle" beginning with "AHFA may allocate . . ." and ending with "considered for a Housing Credit allocation or additional allocation." is hereby modified to include the underlined language below: